Geometry-Informed Neural Networks: Related Work

-\subsection{Neural fields}
+\subsection{Neural Fields}

-A neural field (NF) (also coordinate-based \gls{NN}, implicit neural representation (INR)) is a NN (typically a multilayer-perceptron (MLP)) representing a function $f : x \mapsto y$ that maps a spatial and/or temporal coordinate $x$ to a quantity $y$.
-Compared to discrete representations, NFs are significantly more memory-efficient while providing higher fidelity, as well as continuity and analytic differentiability.
+A \emph{neural field} (NF) (also coordinate-based NN, implicit neural representation (INR)) is a NN (typically a multilayer-perceptron) representing a function $f : x \mapsto y$ that maps a spatial and/or temporal coordinate $x$ to a quantity $y$.
+Compared to discrete representations, NFs are significantly more memory-efficient while providing higher fidelity, continuity, and access to automatic differentials.
 They have seen widespread success in representing and generating a variety of signals, including shapes \citep{park2019deepsdf, chen2019implicit, mescheder2019occupancy}, scenes \citep{mildenhall2021nerf}, images \citep{Karras21images}, audio, video \citep{sitzmann2019siren}, and physical quantities \citep{raissi2019physics}.
-For a more comprehensive overview, we refer to a survey \citep{Xie2022nfs}.
+For a more comprehensive overview, we refer to the survey by \citet{Xie2022nfs}.

 \paragraph{Implicit neural shapes}(INSs) represent geometries through scalar fields, such as occupancy \citep{mescheder2019occupancy, chen2019implicit} or signed-distance \citep{park2019deepsdf, Atzmon2020sal}.
 In addition to the properties of NFs, INSs also enjoy topological flexibility supporting shape reconstruction and generation.
 We point out the difference between these two training regimes.
-In the generative setting, the training is supervised on the ground truth scalar field of every shape \citep{park2019deepsdf, chen2019implicit, mescheder2019occupancy}.
-However, in surface reconstruction, i.e., finding a smooth surface from a set of points measured from a single shape, no ground truth is available \citep{Atzmon2020sal} and the problem is ill-defined ~\citep{Berger16poisson}.
+In the generative setting, the training is supervised on the ground truth scalar field of every shape.
+However, in surface reconstruction, i.e., finding a smooth surface from a set of points measured from a single shape, no ground truth is available and the problem is ill-defined ~\citep{Atzmon2020sal, Berger16poisson}.